 Are you getting ready to move?
 If so, you might find yourself with some storage bins that you’re tempted to just ship instead of haul around.
 No one wants to unpack all of that stuff just to put it back in another box!
-The truth is, you can use plastic storage bins to ship with pretty much any carrier…but even though you can do it, it’s not something we ever suggest.
+The truth is, you can use plastic storage bins to ship with pretty much any carrier…but even though carriers might allow you to do it (key word: might), it’s not something we ever suggest.

 Should you decide to use a plastic bin as your outer packaging, you’ll want to make sure it’s as closed shut as possible.
 The best strategy is to run several layers of industrial packing tape over the container’s lid.
 This way, none of the items inside will fall out at any point.
 Once you’ve packed it, a good test to see if you may need more tape on the lid is to tilt the bin from side to side.
 If the top of the bin stays shut, you’re good to go!